looker-open-source/sdk-codegen/typescript/looker/README.md

 ## Getting started

+The Looker SDK can be used in a node application in 3 steps:

+* install
+* configure
+* use

-* Install the Looker SDK into your node application
+### Install the Looker SDK into your node application

 Using `npm`: